 - To assist institutions to identify issues and challenges affecting the student experience

 - To serve as a guide for continual enhancement of institutions’ teaching and learning and student engagement

 - To document the experiences of the student population, thus enabling year on year comparisons of key performance indicators

 - To provide insight into student opinion on important issues of higher education policy and practice

 - To facilitate comparison with other higher education systems internationally

-HOW IS THE SURVEY MANAGED?
+HOW ARE THE SURVEYS MANAGED?

-The Irish Survey of Student Engagement is managed as a collaborative partnership.
+The Irish Survey of Student Engagement initiative is managed as a collaborative partnership.
 It is co-sponsored by the Higher Education Authority (HEA), institutions’ representative bodies (the Irish Universities Association, IUA, and the Technological Higher Education Association, THEA) and the Union of Students in Ireland (USI).

 The partnership approach in place is an important feature of the project.
 Working groups, consisting of institutions’ and students’ representatives, manage the national project.
 A project manager supports the working groups and reports to the co-sponsoring organisations.
-A third party company provides the online survey system to the national partnership.
+An external third party company provides the online survey system to the national partnership.